matthewabrams/NASDAQ-Stocks/README.md

-# NASDAQ-Stocks-2014-2024
+# NASDAQ-Stocks

-My project is based on historic stocks 2014-2024.
-Source came from [Nasdaq.com](https://www.nasdaq.com/market-activity/quotes/historical), can only download up to ten years worth of historical data.
+My project is based on historic stocks.
+Used a Python library: yfinance to fetch data downloading market data from Yahoo, Finance's API.

 # Key Questions & Objectives